How do I get in touch?

 What if I am not sure if counselling is right for me?

 Each day we have a drop-in session available at 3.00pm.
 You can use this to find out more about what we do and to help you decide what kind of help might be most useful for you.
-These sessions last for 20 minutes and cannot be booked in advance.
+These sessions last for 20 minutes and cannot be booked in advance, just come to our reception desk at 2.45pm and ask for a drop-in appointment.

 How do I register for a counselling appointment?